 Very few people expect to have a perfect bracket, but some make many rookie mistakes.
 Here are three traps you should avoid when filling out yours.

 1. Picking all chalk

 Don’t just pick all of the higher seeds.
-The NCAA tournament is unpredictable, and there are likely going to be a few big upsets along the way.
+The NCAA tournament is unpredictable, and there will likely be a few big upsets along the way.
 In short, lower-seeded teams will win on occasion.

 Not accounting for an upset is a big mistake because that can be a quick way for your bracket to become irrelevant.
 That can especially be the case if a lower seed makes a serious run in the tournament.
-Last year, UCLA was a No. 11 seed and made it to the Final Four.
+In 2022, North Carolina was a No. 8 seed and made it to the national championship game.

 Our best advice here is to anticipate some upsets in your bracket.
 Remember that basketball is a game of matchups, and the single-elimination rules make that more important than ever.
 Lower seeds may not have the most talent, but they might play a style of basketball that makes them a better pick than the higher seed.

 On the opposite side of the spectrum, some bettors get a little bold and fill their brackets with upsets.
 While upsets can and do happen, this can be overkill.
 You are not likely to get all of them right.

 The best approach is balance.
 Do not be afraid to pick a couple of upsets, but at the same time, that should not be your entire bracket.